Bring the benefits of PainTrace® to your practice!

 Behavior

-“As a behaviorist, I can’t touch half my patients, so having a way for the owner to apply something to the pet to determine if it is actually painful, because behavior very much can stem from pain, especially aggression.”
+“As a behaviorist, I can’t touch half my patients, so having a method for the owner to apply a tool to the pet to determine if it is truly painful is valuable, since behavior very much can stem from pain, especially aggression.”

 - Dr. Amy Pike, DVM, DACVB, IAABC-CDBC